-Let's face it, with the type of climate we have, almost any place outdoors is a good place to have a picnic, maybe even starting with your own backyard or simply heading to the neighborhood park.
+Let's face it, with the type of climate in San Diego, almost any place outdoors is a good place to have a picnic, maybe even starting with your own backyard or simply heading to the neighborhood park.
 However, if you're in the mood to venture a bit further, San Diego has many choices for a good picnic setting.
-Picking one depends on what type of seeing you're in the mood for: proximity to a playground?
+Picking one depends on what type of seeing you're in the mood for...
+Proximity to a playground?
 The beach?
 Balboa Park?
 Here are some of the best spots in San Diego to have a picnic.

 Ellen Browning Scripps Park at the La Jolla Cove

 If any outdoor spot epitomizes the good life in San Diego, Ellen Browning Scripps Park may very well be it.
 Located in La Jolla overlooking picturesque La Jolla Cove, this patch of grass features the surf and sand below, ocean breezes above, and scenic beauty all around.
 A picnic at Ellen Browning Scripps Park is ideal for just setting out a blanket and soak in the scenery.
 You'll find it's usually crowded, especially on weekends, so it may not be a place for solitude, but it's a great place to relax and people watch.

 Pretty much any spot in Balboa Park is a great place for a picnic, but if you have kids, Pepper Grove is the picnic area you'll want to be.
 Located just south of the Prado area along Park Boulevard, Pepper Grove is a great picnic spot for family events such as birthday parties since it has over a dozen picnic tables.
 Making even better for kids is a large, well-equipped playground area.
 And, if you feel like taking a stroll, Balboa Park's wonderful museums and sights are a short walk away.